JackJohansson/WooP-Nonce/README.md

 # How to install

-Install the composer package manager and require the package:
+Install the composer package manager and require the package in the 1.0.1 version:

 `composer require johansson/woop-nonce`